lchop/Cpp_guide/C++.md

 C++
 ***We are playing with data.***
-This guide is based on a Youtube serie about C++ made by TheChernoProject. (https://www.youtube.com/watchv=4p3grlSpWYA&index=46&list=PLlrATfBNZ98dudnM48yfGUldqGD0S4FFb).
+This guide is based on a Youtube serie about C++ made by TheChernoProject.
+[Link to the video tutorial](
 *************
 # Table_of_Contents